 Adjusting the distance and speed of the retraction

-Setting the retraction distance and speed is usually sufficient to achieve good surface finishes on the print.
-For this, it is recommended to carry out retraction test in order to achieve the best balance of these parameters for the material you use and then make a fine adjustment on the piece you want to print.
+Setting the retraction distance and speed is usually sufficient in achieving good surface finishes on the print.
+Therefore, it is recommended to carry out a retraction test to find the best balance of these parameters for the material you're using and then make a fine adjustments to the piece you want to print.

 Points to keep in mind during testing

-- Use the recommended profile as a base and vary the retraction distance in 1mm steps and the speed by 5mm / s.
+- Use the recommended profile as a base and modify the retraction distance in 1mm steps and the speed by 5mm / s.

-- Make 5 measurements of the diameter of the piece and obtain the average.
+- Make 5 measurements of the diameter of the piece and find the average.
 If more than 0.3mm diameter is missing, you should reduce the retraction distance and speed.

-- In case of having an excess or defect of material that cannot be adjusted with the retractions, you can reduce or increase the printing temperature by 5ºC.
+- In the case of having an excess or defect of material that cannot be adjusted with the retractions, you can reduce or increase the printing temperature by 5ºC.

 Minimum retraction travel

-This option indicates the minimum length of the travel that the extruder must take before performing a retraction.
+This option indicates the minimum length of travel that the extruder must take before performing a retraction.

-The smaller this value is, the more retractions will be made in those models that have many details, however, the filament will be susceptible to obstruction.
+The smaller this value, the more retractions.
+In models that have many details however, the filament will be susceptible to obstruction.

 Maximum retraction count and minimum extrusion window

 The following parameters define the number of retractions that can be performed in the length of the filament.
-Its correct adjustment allows printing parts that require more retractions without losing quality.
+When correctly adjusted, it allows printing parts that require more retractions without losing quality.

 Maximum retraction count

-It is the maximum amount of retractions that will take place within the minimum extrusion distance window.
+The maximum amount of retractions that take place within the minimum extrusion distance window.

-When this value is exceeded, the rest of the retractions will not be considered.
+When this value is exceeded, the rest of the retractions will not be completed.
 This prevents a small area of the material from being under constant stress.

 Minimum extrusion distance window

 The length of the filament to which the maximum retraction count is applied.

 For example, if you have a maximum of 10 retractions and a minimum distance window of 2mm, the printer will perform only 10 retractions for every 2mm of printed filament.

 Prevent filament grinding